 Mulch of wood chips is magical.
 It will allow you to water less often and less in overall volume throughout the year.

 Fertilize only as need is shown.
-I’ve yet to find a tree in a normal backyard that is irrigated attentively and mulched deeply but still needs fertilizer.
-Maxwell Norton, retired Farm Advisor with the University of California Cooperative Extension, notes similarly in the book, The Home Orchard: “[Fruit trees] grown in backyard settings in typical sandy loam to clay loam soil with proper irrigation rarely need to be fertilized.”
-(Trees in containers are an exception to this.)
+I totally agree with this statement from Maxwell Norton, retired Farm Advisor with the University of California: “[Fruit trees] grown in backyard settings in typical sandy loam to clay loam soil with proper irrigation rarely need to be fertilized.”
+Trees in containers are an exception to this.
+Norton’s statement comes from The Home Orchard, an excellent book (see my review here).
 (See my posts, “Fertile soil can be child’s play,” and “Fertilizing avocado trees.”)

 Prune lightly more than once a year if trying to keep the size of deciduous trees down.
 And keeping trees small from the beginning is far easier than reducing the size of an old tree.
 (See my post, “My best advice on pruning deciduous fruit trees: Keep them small.”)